C4erries/wave-mq/README.md

 ### Experimental multi-broker (Raft) quickstart

-Run 2–3 brokers with a shared Raft controller quorum.
-All nodes participate in Raft by default; replication must be enabled explicitly.
+Raft-backed clustering (`-controller=raft`) and RF>1 replication are **experimental** features that shine in labs, demos, and controlled multi-broker testbeds rather than production deployments.
+The controller stores `ClusterMetadata` on disk (`-raft-dir`), brokers bootstrap partitions strictly from `ClusterMetadata`, and follower replication is opt-in via `-replication=true`.
+The script `scripts/raft-cluster-demo.sh` automates a 2-broker RF=2 scenario including topic creation, leader writes, follower rejections (HTTP 409 with `leaderBrokerID`), and a follower restart that shows replication catching up.

-1) Pick Raft addresses (example): `127.0.0.1:9001,127.0.0.1:9002,127.0.0.1:9003`.
-Use two peers if you only want a 2-node demo.
+1) Pick Raft addresses (example `127.0.0.1:9001` and `127.0.0.1:9002`).
+Both brokers must use the same `-raft-peer` list; two peers suffice for RF=2 demos, three for RF=3.
 2) Start broker/controller 1:

 ```sh